-Every signal generated was embedded into a 1024-second Gaussian noise segment, sampled at 8192 Hz, ensuring that the entire signal is captured within these segments.
+Every generated signal was embedded into a 1024-second Gaussian noise segment, sampled at 8192 Hz, ensuring that the entire signal is captured within these segments.
 Due to the computationally intensive nature of generating such long-duration data, the segments were subdivided into 32-second intervals with appropriate padding at the boundaries.
-We uniformly apply this method across all four detectors, starting from a frequency of 15 Hz.
+We uniformly applied this method across all four detectors, starting from a frequency of 15 Hz.